allanakshay12/UVCEConnectLatest/README.md

 A one-stop destination for all things UVCE!

 ## Brief Introduction
-An Android App to enable easier reception of college related information such as syllabus copies thereby enabling students to download academic content with ease.
+An Android App to enable easier reception of college related information such as syllabus copies thereby enabling students to download academic content with ease

 ## Tools Used
 Android Studio, Git, Firebase and related APIs